The Humayun’s Tomb or Humayun ka Maqbara in Delhi is the tomb of the great Mughal Emperor Humayun.

 The central chamber of the tomb is octagonal in shape and it consists of the cenotaph.
 The diagonal sides directs to the corner chambers which consists of the graves of members of the royal family.

 The outer sides of the tomb are designed by marble borders and panels and the three arched alcoves adds to the beauty of the monument with the central one being the highest.

 The roof with the double dome (42.5 m) in the centre is decorated by pillared kiosks(Chhatris).
 The cenotaph in the central octagonal chamber is surrounded by octagonal chambers at the diagonals and arched lobbies on the sides.
-Each side have three arches with the central one being the highest.
-The second storey also have the same design.

 The mausoleum is a combination of Persian architecture and Indian traditions.
 The arched alcoves corridors and the high double dome depicts Persian architecture and the the kiosks, which give it a pyramidal outline from distance is an example of Indian tradition.